sandra-calvo/watson-visual-recognition-lab/README.md

 # PART 2: Create a Node-RED app using Visual Recognition

 ## Step 3.
 Create Your Node-RED Application

+#### About Node-RED
+Node-RED is a visual tool for wiring the internet of things - connecting hardware devices, APIs and online services in a new and interesting way.
+Node-RED provides a browser-based flow editor that makes it easy to wire together flows using the wide range nodes in the palette.
+Flows can be then deployed to the runtime in a single-click.
+- JavaScript functions can be created within the editor using a rich text editor.
+- A built-in library allows you to save useful functions, templates or flows for re-use.
+- See https://nodered.org for more information.

 If you already have a Node-RED application and a Visual Recognition service in use in Bluemix, you can use those - In that case jump to Step 4.

 4. In a browser navigate to https://bluemix.net